 This is the 5th in a series on bromeliad care.
 If you love these houseplants as much as we do, then be sure to check on the previous posts and video on the Aechmea, Pink Quill Plant, Guzmania and Neoregelia.
 Each of these is appealing in their own way so I’m sure you’ll find 1 that you love too.

 The majority of bromeliads, this 1 included, do best in bright, natural light.
 This would be an east or west exposure.
 I’ve found that this Vriesea can do just fine in a little lower light than the others.
 Not low light but medium low.
 Just be sure to keep it out of any direct, hot sun as it’ll burn.

-The Flaming Sword has a cup, tank, vase or urn (whatever you prefer to call it!) in the center of the center of the plant which catches & stores water.
+The Flaming Sword has a cup, tank, vase or urn (whatever you prefer to call it!) in the center of the plant which catches & stores water.
 It also gets moisture through the foliage.
 The roots are primarily a method to anchor these epiphytes onto other plants.
 You want to keep the cup about 1/4 of the way full of water.
 Just know that bromeliads don’t tolerate overwatering & will rot out if you keep them constantly wet.

 Completely flush out the water in the cup every 1-2 months to prevent bacteria from building up.
 Your Vriesea would appreciate a misting or spraying of its foliage once or twice a week.
 I also water the growing medium about every month or 2, depending on the season & the temps.
 If your water is hard, then use purified or distilled water – bromeliads are sensitive to the salts.

 All with all houseplants, water less in the cooler, darker winter months.